Jochyoua/OfflineCommands/README.md

 # OfflineCommands
-A spigot plugin that executes a player when they join the server
+A spigot plugin that executes commands for specific players when they join the server